Personalized Dog Collars: Smart Pet Identification

 There’s No Place Like Home: ID Your Beloved Dog

 The return-to-owner rate for lost dogs hovers between only about 10 and 30 percent in most communities.
-Placing a personalized collar with ID tags on your dog just makes sense—it safeguards him the same way carrying ID in your own wallet does you.
+Placing a personalized collar with ID tags on your dog just makes sense—a reflective personalized collar safeguards him the same way carrying ID in your own wallet does you.